nuxeo/nuxeo/nuxeo-distribution/nuxeo-server-gatling-tests/README.md

 The next step is to create documents using the Nuxeo Rest API.
 The folder layout is created first then the leaf documents.

-Once documents are loaded, simulation that update documents or navigate using the JSF UI can be run.

 # Requirement